 - It is best to wash hair and thoroughly cleanse the scalp before each treatment

-You will leave Flawless with the Vampire ‘Masque’ (or PRP Mask) still on your scalp.
-This is a combination of your PRP and very small amounts of blood from the MicroNeedling.
+You will leave Flawless Aesthetics with the Vampire ‘Masque’ (or PRP Mask) still on your scalp.
+This is a combination of your PRP and very small amounts of blood.

 - This material needs to remain on for a minimum of six hours following treatment, though overnight is best for optimal results.
 A general itchy feeling is to be expected.